 - Virtual instruction is limited to students who are under an order of quarantine or isolation.

-- Instruction during traditional delivery methods will focus on the knowledge, skills and abilities associated with trade/instructional areas.
+- Traditional instruction will focus on the knowledge, skills and abilities associated with trade/instructional areas.

 - Teachers will be responsible for the education of all students regardless of instructional delivery method.